allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   table.header([*Who is a GOOD candidate?*], [*Who might NOT be?*]), table.hline(stroke: 1pt),
   [
-    - *Confirmed food allergy:* convincing story of reaction + either positive skin or blood testing.
+    - *Confirmed food allergy:* A clear history of a reaction, plus a positive skin or blood test.

-    - *Young children:* Infants and preschoolers (under age 6) have immune systems that more easily 'unlearn' allergies.They are much less likely to have severe reactions during OIT than older children (imagine 1% versus 14%).
+    - *Young age:* Infants and preschoolers (under age 6) have immune systems that "unlearn" allergies more easily.
+Severe reactions during OIT are very rare for this group (about 1% risk).

-    - *Ability to be consistent:* The ideal patient eats their dose every day at around the same time.
-Their family must be willing, able, and ready to recognize and treat allergic reactions, including using self-injectable epinephrine properly.
+    - *Consistent schedule:* The ideal patient eats their dose every day at the same time.

+    - *Family readiness:* You must be able to recognize and treat allergic reactions.
+This includes knowing how to use an epinephrine injector properly.
   ],
   [
-    - *Have uncontrolled asthma:* asthma *must* be well-managed before starting.
-Badly controlled asthma is a strong risk factor for severe allergic reactions during OIT.
+    - *Uncontrolled asthma:* Asthma *_must_* be well-managed before starting.
+Poorly controlled asthma increases the risk of severe reactions during OIT.

-    - *Severe active eczema:* Severe eczema can make it hard to tell when an allergic reaction is happening.
+    - *Severe eczema:* Severe eczema makes it hard to see if an allergic reaction (like hives) is happening.

-    - *Older patients:* while not a strict rule, once over 6 years old, patients are more likely to have anaphylaxis, and less likely to be consistent with doses.
+    - *Older age:* Children over 6 years old are more likely to have severe reactions (anaphylaxis) and may struggle to keep up with daily dosing.
+OIT is still done with older children, but has a different level of risk.

-    - *Inability to obtain required equipment, language barriers, or inconsistent schedule* ],
+    - *Other barriers:* Families who cannot get the necessary supplies, have language barriers, or have a schedule that changes too often.
+  ],
 )